longturn/freeciv21/docs/Manuals/Rulesets/Common/unit_type_roles.rst

   First to be built when a city is founded.

 :strong:`HeavyWeight`
-  Airliftable from :improvement:`Airport` after you learn `Fusion Power`.
+  Airliftable from :improvement:`Airport` after you learn :advance:`Fusion Power`.

 :strong:`Hunter`
   A special type of hunter.
 See :file:`alien/units.ruleset`.